clplaneguy/PythonForMegaPi/README.md

 ![image](https://raw.githubusercontent.com/Makeblock-official/PythonForMegaPi/master/images/configTxt.jpg)

-3. reboot the Raspberry Pi 3
+3. Reboot the Raspberry Pi3

-4. open the Terminal and input the command `sudo systemctl disable hciuart`
+4. Open the Terminal and input the command `sudo systemctl disable hciuart`

 5. Now you can use UART0 (**/dev/ttyAMA0**) over GPIOs 14&15

- * install the **Python2** library for Makeblock
+ * Install the **Python2** library for Makeblock
  ```
  ~ $ sudo pip install megapi
  ~ $ python
  ```
- * the initial code for python.
+ * The initial code for python.
 ```
  from megapi import *
  bot = MegaPi()